valera188118/rsschool-cv/cv.md

 ## _Summary_

-I'm 18 y.o. higly motivated student that aims to become a junior web developer.
-Well-diciplined and diligent, capable of solving complex tasks and problems.Thoroughly enjoy going to the gym and doing some coding.
+I'm 18 y.o. highly motivated student that aims to become a junior web developer.
+Well-diciplined and diligent, capable of solving complex tasks and problems.Thoroughly enjoy going to the gym, playing the piano and doing some coding.

 ## _Skills_

 Had some experience in mobile development, while completing Samsung IT school.
-Also familiar with these languages: C, C++, java, python.
+Also familiar with these programming languages: C, C++, java, python.
 Currently learning JS, Html and CSS.

 ## _Code example_